forest2001/Toontown-Rewritten/deployment/README.txt

 deploy.json describes a specific release of TTR.
 It contains the version of astron to use as well as the version of Panda3D to use. deploy.json also contains a version prefix.
 For releases, a commit should be made that updates deploy.json to state the new version prefix.
+The key 'server-resources' maps to a list of file extensions of files in the resources directory that are necessary to be used server-side.
+We do not package and deploy art assets onto servers.
 For example:
 deploy.json resides at prefix ttr-v1.0.1-
 Git commit 6ebecf60d contains all the code that we want to push in v1.0.2